plausible/docs/docs/filters-segments.md

 <img alt="Using the custom filter" src={useBaseUrl('img/custom-filter.png')} />

 We also allow you to add filters without clicking on any specific metric in the dashboard.
-Click on the "Add filter" button on the top right of your dashboard to start adding filters.
-Using the "Add filter" menu makes filtering even more powerful:
+Click on the "Filter" button on the top right of your dashboard to start adding filters.
+Using the "Filter" menu makes filtering even more powerful:

 ### Search for any metric